liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/02-configuring-mail.markdown

 3. Fill out the form.
 You're asked for the following information:

-    **Incoming POP Server:** The hostname for a server running the Post Office Protocol. @product@ checks this mailbox for incoming messages, such as message board replies.
+    **Incoming POP Server:** The hostname for a server running the Post Office Protocol. @sharepoint@ checks this mailbox for incoming messages, such as message board replies.

     **Incoming Port:** The port on which the POP server is listening.